-Upon receiving emails to read for both the host and the guest, in this case Eguchi, to do something the sender had asked for both Hatano and Eguchi are presented with the request to perform a “Mata don”.
+Upon receiving emails to read for both the host and the guest, in this case, Eguchi, to do something the sender had asked for both Hatano and Eguchi are presented with the request to perform a “Mata don”.

-When it was Hatano’s turn there was no problems whatsoever, problems did arise when it was Eguchi’s.
+When it was Hatano’s turn there were no problems whatsoever, problems did arise when it was Eguchi’s.
 Imagine the spectacle it was for Hatano to try to take a photo of the “Mata don” while having Eguchi’s leg almost hitting him in the groin area.

-Takuya Eguchi, Taku Yatsushiro’s “San Taku !!!” – San Taku Variety – (2017)
+Takuya Eguchi, Taku Yashiro’s “Santaku !!!” – Santaku Variety – (2017)

-Eguchi is known for his goofy attacks and punchlines delivered with a straight and oftentimes innocent face when he knows better than anyone that he did something wrong; whereas Yashiro frequently is the one being laughed on as he perhaps makes it easy for others to be made the joke.
+Eguchi is known for his goofy attacks and punchlines delivered with a straight and oftentimes innocent face when he knows better than anyone that he did something wrong; whereas Taku frequently is the one being laughed at as he perhaps makes it easy for others to be made the joke.

 But, fear not, Yashiro’s variety sense does not stop there.
-On the show, guests have to somehow incorporate “Taku” to their names and the result is Chiba being called “Chitakun” and Eguchi called Nakajima “Takuki”.
+On the show, guests have to somehow incorporate “Taku” into their names and the result is Chiba being called “Chitakun” and Eguchi called Nakajima “Takuki”.

 Sanrio Dashi niconico live Valentine special (2018)

-Eguchi, Souma Saito and Jun Oosuka were the members, as they the members of the main cast.
-As in any event of the sort there was a corner at which they had to do some fan service.
+Eguchi, Souma Saito, and Jun Oosuka were the members, as they the members of the main cast.
+As in any event of the sort, there was a corner at which they had to do some fan service.
 Needless to say that things got out of hand.

 At another event, Sanrio Danshi’s special event while the anime was airing with the whole cast, Eguchi was also unstoppable, between kissing his mascot and trying to explain his character in his dandy voice, there was no shortage of funny moments.

 It is no surprise that Eguchi is a well-versed seiyuu, but in 2017 he took everyone by surprise when an announcement came out with the news that Eguchi would add mangaka to his long resumé.
 “Eguchi Takuya no Gainen Planet” has been serialized on Kadokawa’s Dengeki Girl’s Style Online website.

-Eguchi tried to help Saito early on his career who was having problems.
+Eguchi tried to help Saito early on in his career who was having problems.
 Saito mentions that as a senpai Eguchi loves to dote on his kouhai, and although we mention Saito, he has not been the only witness to Eguchi’s kindness.

-No care for his “looks”
+No care for his “image”